OpenIDC/mod_auth_openidc/README.md

    shared across multiple Apache processes and/or servers, possibly across different memcache servers living on different machines

-For an exhaustive description of all configuration options, see the file `auth_openidc.conf` in this directory.
+For an exhaustive description of all configuration options, see the file `libapache2-mod-auth-openidc.conf` in this directory.
 This file can also serve as an include file for `httpd.conf`.
 - - -